MercersKitchen/BYOD/README.md

 - Use Linux Command, notes below

 For sha-256: notes below with MD5 Program
+- Also able to ShiftRightClick on Folder, CRC SHA

 For Passwords or Accounts: use LastPass Program or Chrome Extension;
 Also try KeePass